About Shibuya PARCO Business Hours Point Up Campaign Pokepal Payment ・ +3Pt with PARCO Card

 Planning and production

-PARCO/Asu Nakanishiya (ASHU)
+PARCO / Asu Nakanishiya (ASHU)

-Coco Capitán (Coco Capittan)
+Coco Capitán (Coco Capitán)

 Born in Seville, Spain in 1992.
-I work while traveling back and forth between London and Mayorka.
-Completed a master's degree in photography at the Royal College of Art in London in 2016 with honor.
-Her art activities span the world of fine art and commercial art, and her works include works that cross-border photography, painting, installation, and language.
-Recent solo exhibitions include "Naïvy" (Maximilian William Gallery / London / 2021), "Busy Living" (European Museum of Photography / Paris / 2020), "Is It Tomorrow Still?"
-(Obayashi Museum of Art / Seoul / 2019), and "Infinite Identities" in the group exhibition "His Marseilles 0 Museum of Photography / Museum of Photography".
-His works are stored in the collections of the European Museum of Photography and the Highes Marseilles Museum of Photography.
-The photo book includes "Naïvy", "If You've Seen It All Close Your Eyes", and "Middle Point Between My House and China".
-Clients of commercial work include GUCCI, A.P.C., COS, BENETTON, NIKE, Samsung, DIOR, etc. His works have been published in magazines such as "The New York Times Magazine", "The British Journal of Photography", "Dazed", "M, Le magazine du Monde", "Document Journal", and "VOGUE".
-He is also a guest speaker at the University of Cambridge, Royal College of Art, Oxford University, Manchester School of Arts, London South Bank University, and Aalto University.
+He works between London and Mallorca.
+He completed his master's degree in photography at the Royal College of Art in London in 2016.
+Her art work spans the world of fine art and commercial art, and her works include cross-border productions such as photography, painting, installation and language.
+Recent solo exhibitions include "Naïvy" (Maximilian William Gallery / London / 2021), "Busy Living" (European Museum of Photography / Paris / 2020), "Is It Tomorrow Yet?"
+(Obayashi Museum of Art / Seoul / 2019), and group exhibitions include "Infinite Identities" (Heise Marseille Museum of Photography / Amsterdam / 2020).
+His work is housed in the collections of the European Museum of Photography and the Heise Marseille Museum of Photography.
+Naïvy, If You've Seen It All Close Your Eyes, Middle Point Between My House and China Clients of commercial work include GUCCI, A.P.C., COS, BENETTON, NIKE, Samsung, DIOR etc. His work has been published in magazines such as The New York Times Magazine, The British Journal of Photography, Dazed, M, Le magazine du Monde, Document Journal, and Vogue.
+He is also a guest speaker at Cambridge University, the Royal College of Art, Oxford University, the Manchester School of Art, London South Bank University, and Aalto University.

 cococapitan.co.uk